Pseudo-Apuleius: Translation: the Old English Herbarium

 Like many of the Latin manuscripts, it includes the Herbarium of Pseudo-Apuleius, De herba vetonica, De taxone, medicina de quadrupedibus, and the Liber medicinae ex herbis feminis.
-It was first edited and translated by Oswald Cockayne, re-edited in 1984 by Jan de Vriend, and re-translated in 2002 by Anne Van Arsdall.
+It was first edited and translated by Oswald Cockayne, re-edited in 1984 by Jan de Vriend, re-translated in 2002 by Anne Van Arsdall, and again re-edited and re-translated in 2023 by John D. Niles and Maria A. D'Aronco.
 A variety of dates and places have been suggested for the production of this translation, ranging from eighth-century Northumbria to late-tenth-century Winchester, with recent scholarship tending towards tenth-century Wessex.

 Incunabula and early printings

 Based on a 9th-century manuscript of Monte Cassino the first incunable of Pseudo-Apuleius Herbarius was printed in Rome in 1481.

 The first printing in northern Europe was done in 1537 in Zürich.